 The Nevin Shelter was one of the original stone structures designed by Paul Riis, the first director of the Allegheny County Parks and a renowned landscape architect.
 It was built in 1931 and is located on Corrigan Drive between Brownsville Road and Sesqui Drive.
 Over time, the condition of this once-featured visitor attraction has deteriorated significantly.

-2021: The shelter was determinded to be in need of extensive masonry and chimney work.
+2021: It was determined that the shelter was in need of extensive masonry and chimney work.
 The hearth will be rebuilt, chimney repointed, and a new roof will also be installed by Allegheny County workers.
 The project also includes the installation of an interpretive sign.
 You can watch this video by Allegheny County to learn more about the restoration work completed on this project.
 Materials are being purchased with a generous donation from Anne and David Oyler to the Allegheny County Parks Foundation.

 Anne Oyler, inspired by the legacy of landscape architect Paul Riis, has done extensive research on his work for the Allegheny County Parks and the Paul Riis Legacy Preservation Volunteers have spent many hours volunteering to clear overgrowth at the historical sites.
 Learn more